shine-o/shine.engine.emulator/README.md

 ![](shine.png)
-# Shine Online Packet Protocol
+# Shine Engine Packet Protocol

-> Library for reading, decrypting and decoding packets.
+> TCP Networking and decoding and decrypting of packets from inbound or outbound connections.
-> To be used in the Shine packet sniffer and other emulated services.
+> To be used in all the Shine Engine services or packet sniffers.